-[UPDATED] Last year alone during the holiday season, people spent $108bln while shopping online.
+[UPDATED] Last year alone during the holiday season, people spent over hundred billion* while shopping online.
 It is a 15 percent increase in holiday season spend in comparison with 2016.
-And experts predict that the sales will further increase by 18 percent in 2018.
+And experts predict that the sales will further increase by 18 percent* in 2018.

 With all that in focus, this is a high time for ecommerce store owners to work on their ecommerce marketing and sales channels.
 And, do you know which is the best channel for increasing sales during the holiday season?
 Ecommerce Email marketing!